-- Enter thousand in Search bar. - Show students the place value chart and how to place a numerical value in the proper columns. - Students can make their own place value charts to use for reference when completing the rest of this lesson. - Using the arrow for the next slide over, students will be able to see a visual of how base ten blocks can make up a whole number. - In Concept Search, explore decimal system with students to show them how whole numbers become decimal numbers.
+- Type thousand in Search bar. - Show students the place value chart and how to arrange a numerical value into the proper columns. - Students can make their own place value charts to use for reference when completing the rest of this lesson. - Using the arrow for the next slide over, students will be able to see a visual of how base ten blocks can make up a whole number. - Explore decimal system with students in Concept Search to show students how whole numbers become decimal numbers.

-III ITEMS NEEDED
+ITEMS NEEDED

 - ✓ Interactive whiteboard

 - ✓ Mathletics teacher login

 - ✓ Student handouts from eBooks

-- ✓ Computers/tablets
+- Computers/tablets

-- ✓ Base ten blocks
+- ✓ Base ten nlocks

 - ✓ Place value charts

 - ✓ Chart paper

 - ✓ Markers

 - ✓ Abacus (if used in the classroom)